dev-alex-s/software-engineer-guidelines/README.md

 ## Objective

-To establish a list of guidelines for software engineers to follow when writing code and conducting code reviews.
+To establish guidelines for software engineers to follow when writing and reviewing code.

 ## Which metric to use